 Let’s face it.
-While the aviation industry is having a bad time due to the pandemic and the climate crisis, drones are getting a bad rep due to inhumane military use.
+Drones often have that bad rep due to inhumane military use.
 We believe that by developing drones for lifesaving missions instead, we can bring aviation to new, sustainable heights.
 We believe in drones for good.

 From saving lives to uplifting lives